 Spiritual Successor: Has a lot in common with Moulin Rouge!, with acidic party scenes, a depressed writer glorifying an object of (platonic or romantic) affections, complicated Triang Relations and even a scene where the main male tells his rival that the main woman doesn't love him.
 Could be considered either a retread, or a deconstruction as Reality Ensues more in this movie than Moulin Rouge!.

 Tear Jerker: George Wilson's grief over Myrtle's death.

 Most of the ending, for the same reason mentioned above for the novel.

 When we see why Daisy didn't wait for Gatsby: Literally hours before Daisy's wedding to Tom, which she agreed to because she thought Jay was dead or abandoned her, she got a letter from him, reaffirming his love for her and asking her to wait for him until he became wealthy.
 She immediately has an emotional breakdown, ripping off her necklace (an engagement gift from Tom) and screaming at her family to "tell them Daisy changed her mind!".
 Next we see of her, she's sitting in the bath, having a huge bout of Heroic BSOD, and breaking up the pieces of the letter into the water while her family tries to stall for time.
 She then marries Tom, and you can just see how fake her smile is.

-YMMV, but when Myrtle dies.
-She was kind of a bitch to Wilson, but she seemed to genuinely believe that Tom would be able to save her from her situation, especially as we see Wilson shouting at her in the upstairs bedroom, with her staring desperately outside with teary eyes and a cut on her forehead.
+When Myrtle dies.
+She seemed to genuinely believe that Tom would be able to save her from her situation, especially as we see Wilson shouting at her in the upstairs bedroom, with her staring desperately outside with teary eyes and a cut on her forehead.